swcarpentry/shell-novice/_episodes/04-pipefilter.md

 Whoops: one of the files is 60 lines shorter than the others.
-When she goes back and checks it, she sees that she did that assay at 8:00 on a Monday morning --- someone was probably in using the machine on the weekend, and she forgot to reset it.
+When she goes back and checks it, she sees that she did that assay at 8:00 on a Monday morning --- someone was probably using the machine on the weekend, and forgot to reset it.
 Before re-running that sample, she checks to see if any files have too much data: